 The literary works of Niccolò Machiavelli (The Prince), Sun Tzu (The Art of War), and Richard Dawkins (The Selfish Gene) solidify the hardwiring of human nature that supports the intellectual reasoning of these introverts and their justification for emotional detachment.

 Philosophical, psychological, and biological treatises have consistently satisfied the need for strategic thinking introverts to reconcile their distrust of human nature.

-Rollin Chambliss in his book, “The Nature of Man” lamented about American writer Mark Twain’s disenchantment with human nature after years of investigation and introspection.
+In his book, “The Nature of Man,” Rollin Chambliss lamented American writer Mark Twain’s disenchantment with human nature after years of investigation and introspection.

-Chambliss said of Mark Twain, “…As fully as any man of his age he knew the gulf between democratic pretentions and oligarchic actuality.
-No faith in the impulse of good will, no faith in schools, in a benevolent God, in evolution, in the social assumptions of a democracy, softened the despair of his later years…” (p.
+Chambliss said of Mark Twain, “…As fully as any man of his age, he knew the gulf between democratic pretensions and oligarchic actuality.
+No faith in the impulse of goodwill, no faith in schools, in a benevolent God, in evolution, in the social assumptions of a democracy, softened the despair of his later years…” (p.
 15, para.
 2).

 And Twain was reportedly an extrovert!

 Alfred Adler, a pioneer in the field of psychology, said, “…Two great tendencies dominate all psychological activities.
 These two tendencies, social feelings and the individual striving for power and domination, influence every human activity and color the attitude of all individuals both in their striving for security and in their fulfillment of the three great challenges of life: love, work, and social relationships” (p.
 99, para.
 1).